Ethical investments review

 Next steps and more information

-In Hilary term 2025, EIRRS will provide its report with findings and any arising recommendations to Investment Committee, which might propose amendments to the Investment Policy Statement, prior to further consideration by Council.
+In Trinity term 2025, EIRRS will provide its report with findings and any arising recommendations to Investment Committee, which might propose amendments to the Investment Policy Statement, prior to further consideration by Council.

 More information will follow at that point.